Learn iOS Development with Objective-C

 iOS apps are written in the object-oriented superset of the C programming language called Objective-C. Without a good understanding of C and Objective-C it is not possible to be a competent and productive iOS developer.
 This course will teach you the basics of C such as: scalar types, arrays, structs and memory allocation.
 Laying the groundwork for Objective-C topics such as: classes, object messaging, properties, methods, ARC, dynamic typing and protocols.
 Towards the end of the course you will be armed with sufficient knowledge of the concepts and practical uses of the language Objective-C.

-Building the Crystal Ball app will teach you how to use the Objective-C language and the Xcode and Interface Builder tools.
-You will also learn core concepts such as a design pattern called Model-View-Controller, View hierarchy, View Controller life-cycle.
-In addition, you will learn how to connect views/controls to code, create animations, respond to touch and motion events.
-Towards the end you will have finished creating a fun app that will get you oriented with world of iOS development.
+Building the Fun Facts app will teach you how to use the Objective-C language and the Xcode and Interface Builder tools.
+You will also learn about core concepts such as views and view controllers, creating a data model, and the Model-View-Controller design pattern.
+Towards the end you will have finished creating a fun app that will get you oriented with the world of iOS development.